Lapin0t/grothendieck-cern/README.md

 that, a priori, you felt like questioning it---you didn't want to tak it seriously.
-Jargon, let's say, of an unbridled cult of Mao Tse Tung's personality, a sort of hagiography that accompanied it, meant that I read these publications quite often, but they fell out of my hands of discouragment: it just wouldn't do.
+Jargon, let's say, of an unbridled cult of Mao Tse Tung's personality, a sort of hagiography that accompanied it, meant that I read these publications quite often, but they fell out of my hands of discouragement: it just wouldn't do.
 Then, three months ago, I met the *New Alchemists*[^1] who made me realize the possibility of a scientific practice entirely different from that which currently prevails in all the sciences that are at universities and